Patient education: Hypertrophic cardiomyopathy (Beyond the Basics)

 ●A medical history, physical examination, electrocardiography, and echocardiography.

 ●Thickening of the heart wall often does not appear until adolescence, and therefore evaluation is not recommended in children younger than 12 years unless the child has symptoms, has a high-risk family history, or the child is participating in intense competitive sports.

 ●Evaluation should be repeated once per year from 12 to 18 years of age.

 ●Adults (>18 years) with a normal echocardiogram should have screening approximately every three to five years.

 ●Genetic testing for HCM is available, but it is expensive and the results do not always help to determine if and when a person will develop the disease.
 Before pursuing genetic testing, the advantages and disadvantages of this test should be thoroughly discussed with your physician.

 HYPERTROPHIC CARDIOMYOPATHY COMPLICATIONS

 Depending in part upon the severity of disease, some patients with hypertrophic cardiomyopathy develop the following complications:

-●Heart failure (see "Patient information: Heart failure (Beyond the Basics)").
+●Heart failure (see "Patient education: Heart failure (Beyond the Basics)").

 ●Rhythm disorder (arrhythmias)